kedacore/keda-docs/content/blog/2021-05-27-azure-pipelines-scaler.md

 ### Create the container image

-To create a basic Azure Pipelines agent image you can follow the instructions from [the offical docs](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/docker#linux).
+To create a basic Azure Pipelines agent image you can follow the instructions from [the official docs](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/docker#linux).

 ### Deploy on Kubernetes